puppetlabs/puppetlabs-docker_platform/README.md

 #####`service_state`

 Whether you want to the Docker daemon to start up.
-Valid values: TODO.
+Valid values: 'running', 'stopped'.
 Defaults to 'running'.

 #####`service_enable`